mrismanaziz/Reforestation/README.md

-## Why did the scarecrow win an award?
-Because he was outstanding in his field.
+## Did you hear the joke about the wandering nun?
+She was a roman catholic.